Pascu (footballer)

-José Pascual Alba Seva (born 2 April 2000), better known as Pascu, is a Spanish professional footballer who plays as a midfielder for Eerste Divisie club Almere City.
+José Pascual Alba Seva (born 2 April 2000), better known as Pascu, is a Spanish professional footballer who plays as a midfielder for Primera Federación club Racing Ferrol.

 Club career

 Pascu is a youth product of Valencia CF, and signed with ADO Den Haag on 24 August 2020.
 He made his professional debut with ADO Den Haag in a 4–2 Eredivisie loss to Feyenoord on 27 September 2020.

 On 9 July 2021, he joined Dordrecht in the Dutch second-tier Eerste Divisie.
 After a successful season in which he made 37 appearances and scored once, Pascu signed a two-year contract with an option of an additional year with league rivals Almere City.
+He was released by the club at the end of the 2023–24 season.

 International career

 Pascu is a youth international for Spain, having represented the Spain U18s at the 2018 Mediterranean Games.